 Vitamin B12 plays an important role in the recycling of enzymes that help maintain nerve and other cell health.
 Vitamin B12 is an immune booster, reduces heart disease, prevents anemia, stimulates body growth, and protects the nervous system.
 Recent research has shown that it delays the development of AIDS in HIV-infected patients.

 Vitamin C is essential for many metabolic processes in the body, including the construction of connective tissues and the production of collagen, which plays an important role in maintaining the health of the skin and bones.
 Vitamin C is also a powerful antioxidant, boosting immune system responses by increasing the number of white blood cells, stimulating their activity, and providing protection against cancer, heart disease, and certain infections.

 Vitamin D, along with hormones and other vitamins, helps in the absorption of calcium and phosphorus, as well as the deposition of minerals in bone tissue.

 Vitamin E (tocopherol)

-Vitamin E is an antioxidant compound that binds harmful free radicals.
-It plays a particularly important role in maintaining cell walls and maintaining the health of the skin, nerves, muscles, and heart function.
+Vitamin E is an antioxidant compound that binds to harmful free radicals.
+It plays a particularly important role in maintaining cell walls along with the health of the skin, nerves, muscles, and heart.
 Vitamin E, unlike other fat-soluble vitamins, is only stored in the body for a short time, so regular supplementation is essential.

 Folic acid (pteroylglutamic acid)

-Folic acid is especially important in pregnant mothers because it reduces the risk of an open spine in the early stages of pregnancy, in fetal development.
+Folic acid is especially important for pregnant mothers because it reduces the risk of an open spine in the early stages of pregnancy.
 In addition, it is an immune booster, provides protection against vascular and heart problems, and helps with the absorption of iron.